auyer/Threading-flightSales-demonstration/README.md

 ### Flight Company
 Each flight company has:
 - 5 seats per plane
-- a total dispenses of 1000.00 'coins'
+- a total dispenses of 1000.00 'coins'   # It's not clear to me what this means - is it 'total budget'?
+Hafgan
-- a Crazy manager that increases the price of the ticket in 10% for each ticket sold.
+- a crazy manager that increases the price of the ticket in 10% incerements for each ticket sold.
 - the company has to make sure not to sell the same ticket to two different agencies

 ### Travel Agency
-Each agency has to do:
+Each agency has to:
 - show to the client every seat available to buy.
 Info: price, company and number
 - make sure not to sell the same ticket to two different clients

 ### Client
-Every client follow this rules:
+Every client follow these rules:
 - He will buy only one ticket
 - He will always buy the cheapest flight available.